 Cross-device Web Search is the first book to examine cross-device search behavior, which takes place when people utilize multiple devices and several sessions to research the same topic.

 1. Introduction to Cross-device Search; 2.
-Cross-device Search Related Theories; 3.
+Theories Relating to Cross-device Search; 3.
 Cross-device Search Topics; 4.
 Cross-device Search Support Techniques and Systems; 5.
 Cross-device Search Behaviors; 6.
 Cross-device Search Behavior Modeling; 7.
 Discussion and Conclusion